BhushGb/Asciidoc-project/README.md

 # Radio Communication – An Asciidoc Project

-The article provides an overview of the radio communication.

 ## Project Overview

-This repository contains HTML and PDF file of Asciidoc Documentation Project created for topic Radio Communication.
-It is intended for demonstration and learning purposes only.
+- This repository contains HTML and PDF file of Asciidoc Documentation Project created for topic Radio Communication.

-## Purpose
+- The article in repository provides an overview of the radio communication.

-This project demonstrates the structure and workflow of technical documentation written in AsciiDoc.
+- This project demonstrates the structure and workflow of technical documentation written in AsciiDoc.

+- It is intended for demonstration and learning purposes only.

 ## Tools Used